Struggling to Reactivate Inactive Customers? AI Can Help

 What is an inactive customer?

-An inactive customer, often referred to as an inactive subscriber, is someone who has not interacted with your business for a defined period, showing zero engagement, purchases, or clicks.
+An inactive customer, often referred to as an inactive subscriber, is an individual who has not interacted with your business for a specified period, exhibiting zero engagement, purchases, or clicks.
 Understanding this helps in developing effective customer reactivation strategies.

-Why is it important to reactivate inactive customers?
+Why is it essential to reactivate inactive customers?

 Going after the low-hanging fruit—implementing effective customer reactivation strategies to reattach inactive customers—is the name of the game.
 After all, it’s less costly to reactivate past customers than to acquire new ones, as they’re already engaged with your brand.